 L-DOS47 is currently under clinical study for the treatment of non-small cell lung cancer ("NSCLC") and previously treated advanced pancreatic cancer.
-The Company completed extensive preclinical testing and manufacturing development of L-DOS4, following which the Company obtained regulatory approvals to conduct a Phase I/II NSCLC monotherapy clinical study in Poland, a Phase I

-NSCLC combination study with pemetrexed and carboplatin in the United States, and a Phase II NSCLC combination study with vinorelbine and cisplatin in Ukraine and Poland.
+The Company completed extensive preclinical testing and manufacturing development of L-DOS4, following which the Company obtained regulatory approvals to conduct a Phase I/II NSCLC monotherapy clinical study in Poland, a Phase I NSCLC combination study with pemetrexed and carboplatin in the United States, and a Phase II NSCLC combination study with vinorelbine and cisplatin in Ukraine and Poland.
 In August 2019, the Company also received approval to conduct a Phase Ib/II combination study utilizing L-DOS47 with doxorubicin in patients with previously treated advanced pancreatic cancer in the United States.

 V-DOS47 drug candidate uses the Company's proprietary DOS47 technology conjugated to anti-VEGFR2 antibody targeting a wide range of cancers.
 In 2016, V-DOS47 was licensed to the Company's then wholly-owned Polish subsidiary, HIO, for pre-clinical and clinical development activity.
 HIO entered into a grant funding agreement with the Polish National Centre for Research and Development ("PNCRD") to fund the V-DOS47 research project.
 On January 30, 2020, HIO conveyed to the PNCRD that it wished to terminate the grant funding program for V-DOS47.
-To date the Polish subsidiary under the grant funding agreement received approximately \$1,457,000.
-As part of the debt cancellation agreements, announced by the Company on June 26, 2020, the Company and HIO have agreed to terminate both the V-DOS47 license agreement.
+To date HIO under the grant funding agreement received approximately \$1,457,000.
+As part of the debt cancellation agreements announced by the Company on June 26, 2020, the Company and HIO have agreed to terminate both the V-DOS47 license agreement.
 As a result, all transferred assets related to V-DOS47 have been automatically reassigned and transferred from HIO back to the Company without any formality.
-As a result, the Company will now assess what next steps to take with the V-DOS47 antibody.